-Confirmation that the dwelling is not wired in accordance with AS 3000-1986 or subsequent editions, but that the electrical cables present are safe to be surrounded by bulk thermal insulation

-- A statement on the insulation environment that the cables are suitable for, either: not surrounded, partially surrounded, or completely surrounded, in accordance with AS3999:2015 - D The license details of the electrician that completed the ERA or alternative competent person
+Ensure that your electrical risk assessment includes: (Tick (✓) all boxes to meet the requirements before proceeding) Confirmation that the dwelling is wired in accordance with AS 3000-1986 or subsequent editions Confirmation that the dwelling is not wired in accordance with AS 3000-1986 or subsequent editions, but that the electrical cables present are safe to be surrounded by bulk thermal insulation A statement on the insulation environment that the cables are suitable for, either: not surrounded, partially surrounded, or completely surrounded, in accordance with AS3999.
+1 T The license details of the electrician that completed the ERA or alternative competent person

-Photo/video evidence requirements
+Photo evidence requirements

-All photos/videos must be geo-tagged and timestamped.
+All photos must be geo-tagged and timestamped.
 Photos must not be blurry.

 Use Timestamp Camera (or alternative app) to take your photos and to record a five-minute time-lapse video of the insulation install process.
-Make sure to include yourself in the video, including a clear shot of your face before putting on any facial PPE.
-If using an alternative app, it needs to show time and geo-tagged location on your photos and video recording submitted.
+Make sure to include yourself in the footage.
+If using an alternative app, it needs to show time and geotagged location on your photos and video recording submitted.
 For Timestamp Camera, follow the QR code to download for Apple and Android smart phones before you attend sites.